Art On The High Street: Why We Should Encourage It

 The customer of a commercial gallery has a very different motive and journey than that of an independent gallery.
 Commercial galleries often rely on walk-ins, while independent galleries not on the high street attract art collectors already in the know, those who possibly have a little more to spend or who have more of an idea generally of what they like.
 It is like a customer perusing wine from Tesco Wines rather than Yapp Brothers Wines – the more learned customer is likely to go to Yapp.
 You feel more in your comfort zone in Tesco than you do speaking to a consultant at Yapp.

 As an art collector recently said to me: ‘I tend to buy art because I like either the artist – or the subject matter means something special to me.
 I want to know about the artist and feel some connection to the subject matter, and what it means to the artist.’
 Nowhere is this easier to achieve than in these chain galleries.
-No longer exclusively in Cork Street or the Mall Galleries, access to these artists is on your very high street. so if you are not sure where to start, but you like the idea of art, these galleries are way more accessible and approachable when it comes to exploring the possibility of purchase.
+If you want to collect wall art, and are not sure where to start, these galleries are way more accessible and approachable the Cork Street when it comes to exploring the possibility of purchase.

 And it is in duplicate: you can even walk in to two separate towns on two separate weekends and see art from the same artist in two branches of that chain.
 The more you see something the more familiar and attainable achievable it becomes.
 It also means that the public can develop their artistic appreciation more swiftly and determine what they do and don’t like according to their style.
 A far cry from the exclusive Cork Street galleries, reserved only for those in the know or special appointment.